camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/07-third-party-libraries.html.md

 ---

-In the following all third-party libraries are listed on which components of the camunda platform depend.
+In the following section all third-party libraries are listed on which components of the camunda platform depend.

 ## Process Engine